-Think about it; if you’re tensing your body up and putting stress quite literally onto your muscles, you are going to feel the effects of that in a sore back, shoulders, and head.
+Think about it; if you’re tensing your body up and putting stress literally onto your muscles, you will feel the effects of that in a sore back, shoulders, and head.
 If you suffer from chronic pain anyway, stress can exacerbate it.

 At one point or another, most of us have to deal with a certain amount of stress.
 Without it, some of us wouldn’t get anything done!
 When the tension builds up, it can cause issues in your body and hurt you.
 One study found that 33 percent of adults said they were dealing with high levels of perceived stress.
 Don’t worry.
 You’re not alone if one of them is you.

 Too Much Stress

 Stress affects more than just your mind – if you hold on to too much tension, it will most likely lead to muscle stiffness and pain.
 Too much stress can also cause you some headaches, fatigue, digestive problems, and insomnia.
 One study shows that 45 percent said they’d been through a stressful event before they started to get headaches.
 It is thought that the stress hormone cortisol could be to blame for chronic pain.
 A study compared 16 people with chronic back pain in a control group and found that people with chronic pain had higher cortisol levels.

 A Good Massage